kleinlikecalvin/python_p1--slot-machine/README.md

 4. Winnings are calculated based on the pattern of symbols matched.
 5. The game ends when the player runs out of balance and chooses to quit.

-## Libraries leveraged
+## Libraries Leveraged

 1. [art][https://pypi.org/project/art/]

 ## Setup & Play Instructions

+1. Clone this repository or copy the code into a file named `slot_machine.py`.
-1. Install Python (version 3.6 or later).
+2. Install Python (version 3.6 or later).
    ```
    brew install python3
    ```
-2. Clone this repository or copy the code into a file named `slot_machine.py`.
 3. If using VS Code - set up a virtual environment (https://code.visualstudio.com/docs/python/python-tutorial)
 4. Activate the virtual environment - if necessary
    ```